Hagnap/Design-Patterns-in-TypeScript/Behavioral-Design-Patterns/Strategy-Pattern/README.md

 ## How to Run the Code

 ### Instructions
-  Step Zero: Install node if you do not have it
+  Step 0: Install node if you do not have it.
+If you have it installed already, then skip this.

-  Step One: Open your terminal
+  Step 1: Open your terminal

-  Step Two: Go into the "Strategy-Pattern" directory on your local machine.
+  Step 2: Go into the "Strategy-Pattern" directory on your local machine.

-  Step Three: Run the `node SortingMain.js` command in your terminal
+  Step 3: Run the `node SortingMain.js` command in your terminal

 ----------------------------
 When you run the code you will see the result below